-Science Fiction literature (or Sci-fi) found it’s roots during the advent of the industrial and scientific revolutions with major discoveries in astronomy, physics, and mechanical developments.
+Science Fiction literature (or Sci-fi) found its roots during the advent of the industrial and scientific revolutions with major discoveries in astronomy, physics, and mechanical developments.
 As individuals began to think of a world beyond the human race, where the heavens were within reach, writers began to ask “what if” questions.
 Questions that examined the concepts of time, scientific exploration, medical experimentation, and traveling to other worlds (inner and outer) were just a few of the narratives that fed the “what if” story questions for what became the science fiction genre.

 With Mary Shelley’s Frankenstein (1818), and the works of Jules Verne (1828-1909) and H.G.
-Wells (1886-1946), readers experienced time travel, alien invasions, manmade monsters, and journeys beneath the ocean floors and through the very center of the Earth itself.
+Wells (1886-1946), readers experienced time travel, alien invasions, man-made monsters, and journeys into the depths of the oceans’ floors and through the very center of the Earth itself.

-In the 1950s, many sci-fi films offered a political commentary on the “Red Scare” and represented the American Cold War fear of a possible Communist taker over of the United States.
+In the 1950s, many sci-fi films offered a political commentary on the “Red Scare” and represented the American Cold War fear of a possible Communist takeover of the United States.
 Films like “Invasion of the Body Snatchers” (1956) asked the story question: “Do you really, really know who your neighbors are?”
 In this film, alien life forms were taking on human hosts.
-On the outside, the aliens looked exactly like your friends, or family members, but inside they were completely different, they were not who you thought they were.
-They were actually something to fear, and they wanted to take away your individuality.
+On the outside, the aliens looked exactly like your friends, or family members, but inside they were completely different.
+They were not who you thought they were; they were actually something to fear, and they wanted to take away your individuality.
 While many stories like this didn’t use words like communist or “reds,” the message was implied.

-Science fiction challenges convention.
-The first scripted interracial kiss on television happened in 1968 during a time of great civil unrest and racial strife in the United States.
+Science fiction challenges convention through race relations.
+The reported first scripted interracial kiss on television happened in 1968 during a time of great civil unrest and racial strife in the United States.
 It was a gamble and something that could have caused upheaval and a mass exodus of advertisers for the NBC network.
 NBC challenged the accepted norm by showing a white man and African American woman embrace and kiss on network television.
-If this had happened on a standard weekly drama or a sitcom, chaos may have ensued, but since it was television’s futuristic space western sci-fi series “Star Trek,” it was accepted (Plato’s Stepchildren, Nov.
+If this had happened on a standard weekly drama or a sitcom at that time, chaos may have ensued, but since it was television’s futuristic space western sci-fi series “Star Trek,” it was accepted (the Star Trek episode – Plato’s Stepchildren, Nov.
 22. 1968).